Chelsea's transfer ban lifted: Sancho, Chilwell and Berge among Lampard's top targets | Goal.com

 The Blues would nonetheless have to pay exactly double the £20m ($26m) fee they sold him for but Lampard is a keen admirer of the 24-year-old Netherlands international.

-Elsewhere, Chelsea retain an interest in Germany duo Kai Havertz and Timo Werner but know that January moves are highly unlikely.
+Elsewhere, Germany duo Kai Havertz and Timo Werner are off the market in January despite being linked with the Stamford Bridge outfit.

-However, Chelsea are cautiously optimistic of their chances of winning the race for Genk's Sander Berge, the Norwegian midfielder who is also wanted by Liverpool and Napoli.
+However, Chelsea are ready to compete for Genk's Sander Berge, the Norwegian midfielder who is also wanted by Liverpool and Napoli.

 The Blues could also consider a January bid for wantaway Crystal Palace winger Wilfried Zaha, given his agent is once again trying to publicly encourage offers from 'Big Six' clubs for his client.